 They got rich—every one of them—by following the six strategies I’ve just described.

 Many found an internet business that essentially earns them money off-the-clock.
-Learn about internet marketing and how to found an online business by watching the courses offered by ETR University.
+Don’t stop learning.

 If you want to do more than dream about getting rich, you have to abandon the myths that have been tethering you to financial habits that aren’t working.
 You have to be willing to do something different.
 You have to be willing to take these six steps.